kbindesh/git-bootcamp/04-git-commands.md

 # Git Commands

+## git version
-## Viewing current installed version of Git
+   - To view current installed version of the Git
    ```
    git --version
    ```

+## git init
-## Initialize the directory as Git repository
+   - Initialize the directory as Git repository
    ```
    # Initialize a directory with no default branches
    git init